 Immunoreactive trypsinogen (IRT) test

-In CF patients, high levels of a chemical called immunoreactive trypsinogen, or IRT, is released from the pancreas.
-IRT is normally very low or undetectable in the blood of healthy individuals.
-However, in some cases, IRT levels may be high in newborns due to premature birth or a stressful delivery.
+IRT testing is often done as part of newborn screening; however, in some cases, IRT levels may be high in newborns due to premature birth or a stressful delivery.
 Therefore, the IRT test must be accompanied by other tests for a definitive diagnosis of CF.

 Nasal potential difference

 The alterations in bodily salt movement that occur in CF cause abnormalities in conductance — essentially, small electrical charges.
 Nasal potential difference (NPD) is a test in which these differences in conductance can be measured by placing small electrodes in the nasal passages and measuring conductance using a voltmeter.

 NPD is generally well-tolerated and has the advantage of providing results immediately, but the test itself takes a fair amount of expertise, and results may not be reliable in certain patients (for example, smokers or those with nasal polyps).

 A variety of other diagnostic tests may be useful in detecting CF and/or monitoring the disease’s progression.
 For example, imaging of the lungs using X-ray or CT scan may help detect physical damage to lung tissue.
 Analyses of fecal samples may be helpful for detecting pancreas dysfunction or abnormalities in gut bacteria.